Bitcoin plunges below $24,000 and the crypto meltdown claims another casualty – KION546

 The cryptocurrency market has taken a hammering in recent months after its pandemic boom turned to bust.
 As the world’s major central banks have hiked interest rates to tame spiraling inflation, traders have rushed to ditch riskier investments, including their volatile crypto assets.

-Ether, the second-most-valuable digital coin, has fallen 27% since Saturday, and has lost more than 70% of its value since November.
+Ether, the second-most-valuable digital coin, plunged 17%, and has now lost about 75% of its value since November.

 So-called “stablecoins” — cryptocurrencies that are tied to the value of more traditional assets — have also taken a hit.
 Tether, a popular stablecoin, broke its peg to the US dollar in May, puncturing the view that it could serve as a hedge against volatility.